UnicornGlobal/quick-dash-framework/README.md

 ## Vue v3

-The entire framework has been updated to the latest Vue 3.
+The entire framework has been updated to use the composition API which will be available in the final Vue 3 release.

-You need to upgrade your host application to be compatible with v3.
+You need to upgrade your host application to be compatible with the composition API.

 You can see the UnicornGlobal/quick-dash project template to see the new structure your host app should be following.

 Overview: https://dev.to/blacksonic/the-vue-3-upgrade-guide-4dc4

-## Style
+## Styles

 Styles have been completely reworked.